elotroalex/chiens/_texts/translation.md

 - from the world, without gratitude or ingratitude,
 - where thought does not equivocate, a flower with the heart of a butterfly.
 - I want a naked world and an unstamped universe.
-- A young Fouta girl gnaws at a chandelier bone.
+- A young Fouta girl gnaws at a chandelier bone

 ---

 [8]({{site.baseurl}}/chiens/p008.html){:.pagetitle}

-- {:.pr.i} And I am young.
+- {:.pr.i} and I am young.
 I am plush with youth, with a childhood prior to doors and windows, with a childhood of libations and offerings over my eyes, over the hours.
 On my cheek hangs a dry lake, weeping for the trees of Judea bathed in crocuses and
 - anemones
 - I am naked.
 - I am naked on the stones.